jsimell/Portfolio/README.md

 The topic I learned the most about during this project was probably CSS.
 For example, I learned how to use the flexbox layout model and formed a basic understanding of the grid layout as well.
 Additionally, I learned what must be done to achieve a responsive website design.

-Furthermore, I improved my HTML skills, learned about creating dynamic functionality into a website with JS scripts, and understood the basics of choosing good website colors and their ratio.
+I also improved my HTML skills, learned about creating dynamic functionality into a website with JS scripts, and understood the basics of choosing UI colors and their ratio.

 ## Using the website on your browser